QuestioWo/buddhabrot/README.md

 A OpenGL window titled `Buddhabrot` will appear after the [buddhabrot](https://en.wikipedia.org/wiki/Buddhabrot) has been calculated.
 Examples of the program running can be found above

 Exiting the program can be done by pressing `Ctrl + C` in the same terminal window

+If the GPU connected supports double precision, either through the `cl_khr_fp64` or `cl_amd_fp64` additions to the OpenCL install, then using `cmake` with the `-DOPENCL_DOUBLE_PRECISION=ON` argument will enable the use of double precision floating point numbers when running the program with the `-o` argument.
+If you are unsure of if your GPU supports double precision, use the `clinfo` command, which should detail whether your GPU does or not.

 ### Iteration Groups